When to visit the vet?

 The most important facts at a glance

-The treatment aims to alleviate symptoms and slow the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of the disease.
-Dietary changes and medications can support the liver, while surgical interventions may be necessary in severe cases.
+Treatment aims to relieve symptoms and slow disease progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms..
+Dietary modifications and medications can support the liver, while surgical interventions may be necessary in severe cases.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. depends on the severity and the timing of the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It can provide information on how a disease is expected to develop. depends on the severity and timing of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., with early detection being crucial.
 Preventive measures focus on genetic testing and breeding control to minimize the spread of the disease.
-Research is investigating genetic markers and new diagnostic and therapeutic approaches to improve the quality of life of affected dogs and expand the understanding of liver diseases.
+Research is investigating genetic markers and new diagnostic and therapeutic approaches to improve the quality of life of affected dogs and expand understanding of liver diseases.

 Causes

 The liver is a vital organ that performs various functions such as detoxifying the blood, producing bile for fat digestion, and storing nutrients.
-A healthy liver consists of functional units, the liver lobules, which are optimally connected to each other.
+A healthy liver consists of functional units called hepatic lobules that are optimally interconnected.
 In hepatic fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
-In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function., however, healthy liver tissue is replaced by fibrous (scarred) tissue, which can significantly impair the function of the liver.
+In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function., however, healthy liver tissue is replaced by fibrous (scar) tissue, which can significantly impair liver function.

 The causes of juvenile hepatic fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
-In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function. are often genetic.
-Certain dog breeds, such as the Bedlington Terrier, Doberman Pinscher, and Labrador Retriever, are more susceptible to developing this disease.
-Genetic mutations that affect normal collagen production and regulation can promote excessive formation of connective tissue, eventually leading to fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
+In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function. are often genetic in nature.
+Certain dog breeds, such as the Bedlington Terrier, Doberman, and Labrador Retriever, are more susceptible to developing this disease.
+Genetic mutations that affect normal collagen production and regulation can promote excessive formation of connective tissue, ultimately leading to fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
 In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function..

 Symptoms

-The symptoms of juvenile hepatic fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
+Symptoms of juvenile hepatic fibrosisFibrosis is the formation of connective tissue in the body in response to injury or long-term inflammation, which can lead to scarring.
 In dogs and cats, fibrosis can occur in various organs such as the lungs, liver, or heart and impair their function. can be variable and depend on the severity of the disease.
-The most common signs include loss of appetite, Weight loss, and reduced activity, as the liver’s energy production is impaired.
+The most common signs include loss of appetite, weight loss, and reduced activity, as the liver’s energy production is impaired.

-Dogs may also show Vomiting and DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., which is due to impaired digestion and nutrient absorptionAbsorption refers to the uptake of substances by living cells or tissues.
+Dogs may also show vomiting and diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., which is due to impaired digestion and nutrient absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream..
-Jaundice, a yellowish discoloration of the skin and mucous membranes, can occur if the liver is unable to break down bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+Jaundice, a yellowing of the skin and mucous membranes, can occur when the liver is unable to effectively break down bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
-Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion. effectively.
+Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion..

 Diagnosis

-Genetic tests can be helpful in certain breeds to identify predisposing mutations.
+Genetic testing can be helpful in certain breeds to identify predisposing mutations.
 These tests can be used not only for diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. but also for breeding advice to minimize the transmission of the disease.
+It is the first step in the management and treatment of patients. but also for breeding guidance to minimize transmission of the disease.

 Therapy